mjt320/OSIPI_CAPLEX/docs/contributionTutorial.md

 ![git bash](tutorialImgs/git bash.png)

+#### 4.3 Commit & Push the change

 Once you're happy with your changes, click on the downward arrow `∨` symbol next to `Commit` and choose `Commit & Push`.
 Committing in this context means to update your local files with the changes you've made.
 You may commit as many times as you wish until you're happy with all the changes you've made.
 Pushing means updating the remote files on your fork with the changes you've made.
 Remember, there is one version of the files that exist on the GitHub servers and another on your local machine that was created when we _cloned_ the repository.
 Therefore we need to update the remote (on the GitHub server) version with our changes.
 When asked to stage all changes and commit press yes.
 Now a COMMIT_EDITMSG file will open.

 ![commit message](tutorialImgs/commit message.png)

-Every commit must be accompanied by a message containing one line of comments.
-Not providing a comment is the same as cancelling the commit.
-Write your comment and save the file.
+Every commit must be accompanied by a message containing one line of comments. **Not providing a comment is the same as cancelling the commit.** Write your comment and save the file.
 On the upper right side find the tick `✓` symbol and click on it to complete your commit.

+#### 4.4 Create a Pull Request

 Once you're happy with all of your changes, you need to create a pull request for your changes to be considered as part of the main repo.
 Go back to your fork on GitHub and you should see the option to `Compare & pull request`.
 Add comments explaining your proposed changes, scroll down to review your commits and click `Create pull request`.
 Once your pull request had been accepted, you may delete the fork both remotely and locally.
 Thank you for contributing!